 Goof: Thompson appears to be pouring gas all over the fish room.
 Gas fumes are extremely flammable.
 When Brennan shoots, the flash from the gun would have sparked a fireball given as much gas as the guy was splashing around.

 Goof: Right before Brennan shoots Thompson, he pulls a lighter out of his left pants pocket with his left hand and lights it.
 But when they show the bullet hit his leg, his hand is near his pocket like he is reaching for the lighter.
 No lighter can be seen as he falls to the floor.

 Goof: When Oliver does not want to hold pressure on Thompson's wound, Booth says "That guy bleeds to death, Bones will go on trial for attempted murder."
 If he bled to death, the charges would be murder or manslaughter, not "attempted" murder.

 Goof: The long shot of the funeral appears to be a composite.
 It shows the rear of the Lincoln Memorial in the distance, with a row of trees leading up to the cemetery.
 But the Potomic River is immediately behind the Lincoln Memorial.

-Goof: At the funeral Brennan walks over to the coffin and lays a rose on the right hand end of the coffin, on top of a few other roses.
+Goof: At the funeral, Brennan walks over to the coffin and lays a rose on the right hand end of the coffin, on top of a few other roses.
 Later in the same scene, Cleo's parents lay roses down in the same spot, but there are no other roses there yet.

 DHS Officer: You were illegally transporting human remains ma'am.
 And you assaulted a Homeland Security agent.

-Bones: Look I'm sorry if I embarrassed you in front of your friends but next time you should identify yourself before attacking me.
+Brennan: Look I'm sorry if I embarrassed you in front of your friends but next time you should identify yourself before attacking me.